So ! What Cookware Is Best For Glass Top Stoves?

 - They also have a reputation for cooling down at a much faster rate compared to other styles of stovetops.
 The elements under the glass will cease glowing within a few seconds after you have switched off the burner.
 The flat surface of the stove top also helps to promote a faster cool down time.

 - Improved heat control is one of the biggest reasons cooks choose this type of stovetop.
-In fact! many pro cooks claim that glass topped stoves offer superior heat control compared to gas flamed burners.
+In fact! many pro cooks claim that glass topped stoves offer superior heat control compared to gas flame burners.

 - These stovetops pass radiant heat easily! however, they don’t conduct heat well.
 Because of this! only the burners themselves will be hot to the touch while the remaining surfaces on the stove remains cool.
 This is a great safety feature in homes with small children.